• Skip to primary navigation

 #2: Billie Jean – Michael Jackson

-Billie Jean is one of Michael Jackson’s most iconic tunes of all time.
-The drums were played in the song by award winner, Leon “Ndugu” Chancler.
-The song’s drum beat, also referred to as the “Money Beat”, is the beat of many hit songs through the years.
-It is also a really easy drum song with groove that can hold you while jogging or working out.
+Billie Jean is one of Michael Jackson’s most iconic tunes.
+The drums were played in the song by award-winner Leon “Ndugu” Chancler.
+The song’s drum beat also referred to as the “Money Beat,” has been the beat of many hit songs through the years.
+It is also a really easy drum groove that can hold your attention and energy while jogging or working out.

 The time you spend working on learning this beat will be worth it because this is the basis of many other beats that you will encounter in your future as a drummer.